East High School's astonishing roster of arts Angels | John Moore

 Linton, too, fondly remembers East as an incubator of diverse talent.
 That starts back in 1926, Nelson said, when the school moved to its present, majestic home at 16th and Elizabeth streets to get a safe distance away from the saloons and other problems of downtown.
 But Denver quickly grew up and around the new school, which has long been seen as resting at the center of the city.
 East’s location, said Linton, is what has made the school a true melting pot of artistic talent and social identities.

-“East has always drawn people from very different places and very different ways of thinking,” said Linton.
+“East has always drawn people from very different places and very different ways of thinking,” said Linton, former artistic director of Denver's disability-affirmative Phamaly Theatre Company.
 “I think the artistry at East is more interesting and more robust than other schools because it attracts a much wider range of people who are coming in with their own unique life stories.
 And that just makes the art better.”

-Nelson gives most of the credit for East’s impressive alumni roster to the school’s faculty and leadership, specifically “two really outstanding and progressive principals,”

 Broadway actor Lynn Andrews, from the class of 2004, cites both Taylor (her choir teacher), and legendary theater teacher Melody Duggan.
 She gave students of color the chance to play roles they might not be considered for at other schools, said Andrews, who was cast to play the German innkeeper Fraulein Schneider in “Cabaret” opposite a black student playing her Jewish love interest.
 “Every lesson Melody taught about theater also applied to life,” she said.